ChristianGigi/ChristianGigi/README.md

 - 👋 Hi, I’m @ChristianGigi
-- 👀 I’m interested in learning new Gucci thins
+- 👀 I’m interested in learning new Gucci things
 - 🌱 I’m currently learning AICE
 - 💞️ I’m looking to collaborate on Others
 - 📫 How to reach me IG @chris_ryan_08
-- 😄 Pronouns: ...
+- 😄 Pronouns: ⭐
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ♌

 <!---
 ChristianGigi/ChristianGigi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.